 - In about another 4 weeks of time, we should receive from MVW a document named Holiday Ownership Transfer Agreement (HOTA).
 Upon receipt, we will forward it to you and the buyers for original signatures.
 This original document should be returned to us and after verification we will send it back to MVW in Florida.

 - We’ve now reached the final step of the transfer of ownership procedure and we will have to wait another 4 weeks for Marriott to complete the transaction.
-The Buyers will receive home their new timeshare ownership certificate and the funds will be released to your Bank account in file.
+The funds will then be released to your Bank account, and the Buyers will receive home their new timeshare ownership certificate.

 Marriott’s timeshare buy back policy is also referred to as Right of First Refusal.
 Before any Marriott timeshare can be sold, the agreements must be sent to Marriott for review.
 Marriott has a limited number of days to review the contracts and in that time, if they decided to, they can purchase the property based on the terms of the sales contract.
 The funds will then be refunded to the buyers, and you, the seller, will proceed with the transaction, but with Marriott as the new buyer.